 Apply.
 When coordinates are provided in the table, the 'Apply' option can be checked.
-When it's checked, cross sections are displayed on the map based on the defined coordinates otherwise the cross section is displayed perpendicular to the branch at the specified chainage.
+When it's checked, the cross sections is displayed on the map based on the defined coordinates otherwise the cross section is displayed perpendicular to the branch at the specified chainage, using the length calculated from the 'Raw data' tab.